 - Amount of seed needed for the season

 The FFGC will also project for market gardeners and farmers potential income per week and for the season.

-This information is generated to assist users in basic planting and in orchestrating space-saving succession planting.
+This information is generated to assist users in basic planting and in orchestrating space-saving crop succession planting.
 To try a demo click here.
 To help users translate their plan to on-the-ground implementation the FFGC comes with a protocol and templates to map out crop rotations, a planting overview, crop planting and harvest guides, and crop varieties.
 Click here to view the protocol.